-Seating; Breaking & Balancing Tables
+Seating Players; Breaking & Balancing Tables

-Accommodations for players with special physical needs will be made when possible.
+Accommodations for players with special needs will be made when possible.

-5. Breaking Tables
+9: Breaking Tables

-6. Balancing Tables
+10: Balancing Tables

-In flop and mixed games when balancing tables, players will be moved from the big blind to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
+A: To balance tables in flop and mixed games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
 Worst position is never the small blind.
-In stud-only games, players will be moved by position (the last seat to open up at the short table is the seat to be filled).
-Play will halt on any table that is three or more players short.
+In stud-only events, players are moved by position (the last seat to open at the short table is the seat filled).

-7. Number of Players at Final Table
+11: Number of Players at Final Table

 Pots / Showdown

-9. Face Up
+15: Face Up for All-Ins

-12. Odd Chips
+19: Awarding Odd Chips

-13. Side Pots
+20: Side Pots

 Each side pot will be split separately.

-15. Disputed Pots
+21: Disputed Pots

-When it is time to color-up chips, they will be raced off with a maximum of one chip going to any player.
-The chip race will always start in the No.1 seat.
-A player cannot be raced out of a tournament: a player who loses his or her remaining chip(s) in a chip race will be given one chip of the smallest denomination still in play.
+A: At scheduled color-ups, chips will be raced off, starting in seat 1, with a maximum of one chip awarded to a player.
+Players cannot be raced out of an event: a player losing his remaining chip(s) in a race will get 1 chip of the lowest denomination still in play.

-17. Deck Changes
+25: Deck Changes

 Deck changes will be on the dealer push or level changes or as prescribed by the house.
 Players may not ask for deck changes.

-20. Calling for a Clock
+27: Calling for a Clock

-21. Rabbit Hunting
+28: Rabbit Hunting

 Player Present / Eligible for Hand

-22. At Your Seat
+29: At Your Seat

 Button / Blinds

-24. Dead Button
+31: Dead Button

 Tournament play will use a dead button.

-25. Dodging Blinds
+32: Dodging Blinds

-26. Button in Heads-up
+33: Button in Heads-up

-28. Four-Card Flop
+36: Four-Card Flop